lifedox/granular-configuration-language/README_2.md

   - **Action:** `!Placeholder` marks a value as needing to be overridden.
 If the `!Placeholder` is still present when the value is fetched, a `PlaceholderConfigurationError` is thrown.
 The exception message includes the attribute name and provided message (e.g. `` !Placeholder at `$.setting1` was not overwritten.
 Message: "message to user" ``)
   - Note:
     - The `Placeholder` object is created at Load Time.
 The exception is thrown at Fetch.
+    - `PlaceholdPlaceholderConfigurationErrorer` is thrown by the `Configuration` class. `!Placeholder` as a scalar or sequence will just return a `Placeholder` instance.
 - `!Ref` <a id="tag-Ref"></a>
   - **Argument:** _str_.
     - _Supports Full Interpolation Syntax_